nautes-labs/website/src/en/guide/user-guide/project-pipeline-runtime.md

     // During the integration stage, developers submit MRs to merge the feature branches into the trunk.
     // If the MR is approved, it will trigger the integration pipeline.
     // The pipeline will perform tasks such as building, deploying, and testing.
-    // During the release stage, a release manager or engineer applies tags based on the main branch,
+    // During the release stage, a release manager or engineer creates tags based on the main branch,
     // triggering the release pipeline.
-    // The pipeline will push production images to the image repository, specifically designed to store production images.
+    // The pipeline will push production images to the image repository.
     // To implement a multi-branch pipeline scenario,
     // you need to configure multiple sets of pipeline (refer to the request example).
     "pipelines": [
         {
             // name is used to associate the pipeline with the event source.